 - > Business Manager

 Activities to commence the operation of international trade or other business or to operate (business manager acting as the company’s CEO or representative) or manage (directors and head of departments, etc. under a CEO or representative) international trade or other businesses on behalf of foreign nationals (including foreign corporations) who have begun such an operation.
 The business in question must meet certain condition of scale.
-Applicants who wish to engage in business management must fulfilll certain conditions concerning work status and personal history.
+Applicants who wish to engage in business management must fulfill certain conditions concerning work status and personal history.

 - > Intra-company Transferee